gte959f/mac-dev-setup/README.md

 ### Install

-**NOTE** If you previously installed using the Heroku Toolbelt install from Heroku's website its a good idea to remove it.
+**NOTE**: If you previously installed using the Heroku Toolbelt install from Heroku's website its a good idea to remove it.
 Since there are no real instructions you will need to rm -rf /usr/local/heroku /usr/bin/heroku /usr/local/foreman /usr/bin/foreman

-The homebrew formula does not include foreman for some reason as of 7/1/2013

 Assuming that you have an account (sign up if you don't), let's install the [Heroku Client](https://devcenter.heroku.com/articles/using-the-cli) for the command-line.
 Heroku offers a Mac OS X installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
 But for these kind of tools, I prefer using Homebrew.
 It allows us to keep better track of what we have installed.
 Luckily for us, Homebrew includes a `heroku-toolbelt` formula:
+**NOTE**: The homebrew formula does not include foreman for some reason as of 7/1/2013

     $ brew install heroku-toolbelt